SorSayyadi/RC-Switch-easily-clone-any-remote/README.md

 [https://github.com/SorSayyadi/RC-Switch-easily-clone-any-remote](https://github.com/SorSayyadi/RC-Switch-easily-clone-any-remote/wiki)

 ## Info
+You just need to scan your code and then replicate it with your device, all the info is available in wiki page.

 ### Sending and Receiving RC codes

 Use your Arduino or Raspberry Pi to operate remote radio controlled devices.